ERICLuoYuu/New_BAI_DataAnalysis/python_3_regression.md

 For regression, "purity" is measured by variance.
 A good split creates child nodes with lower variance in the response than the parent node.

+**The Goal: Reduce Variance**

+Before any split, a node contains samples with some variance in the target variable.
+The tree wants to split these samples into two groups where:
+- Group 1 (left child): samples are similar to each other
+- Group 2 (right child): samples are similar to each other

+Even if the two groups have very different means, that's fine, what matters is that *within* each group, values are more similar than before.

+**The Algorithm**

+For every possible split (every feature × every threshold):

+1. Divide samples into left and right groups based on the split
+2. Calculate the weighted average variance of the two groups
+3. Pick the split that gives the lowest weighted variance

+Mathematically, we want to minimize:

+**Cost = (n_left / n_total) × MSE_left + (n_right / n_total) × MSE_right**

+Where MSE (Mean Squared Error) measures variance:

+**MSE = (1/n) × Σ(yᵢ - ȳ)²**

 ```python
 from sklearn.tree import DecisionTreeRegressor, plot_tree
 import matplotlib.pyplot as plt